22 Jun Is Hospice the Right Choice

 How do I know if a loved one is eligible for hospice?

-Routine Home Care – This basic level of hospice care allows your physician and a tema of medical professionals to provide the care that’s right for you or your loved one, and is the most common type of hospice care.
+Routine Home Care – This basic and most common level of hospice care allows your physician and a team of medical professionals to provide the care that’s right for you or your loved one.
 Routine Home Care can include:

 - Skilled nursing

 - Intermittent home health aide